Gordonby/WorkflowScratchpad/README.md

 # Workflow Scratchpad

-Playground for action workflow scaffolds
+This repo is intended to show GitHub action workflow patterns.

 ## Summary